 We want you, not your qualifications

 The role requires certain skills and experience, but for us, your personal qualities are just as important.
 To help people change, you’ll need to be empathetic, patient and resilient.
 Perhaps you’ve already worked with people who have social or personal difficulties.
 Maybe you have worked or volunteered with non-profit organisations to help change lives.
 Whatever your experience, you’ll have strong writing and communication skills and be confident and competent at producing clear, accurate reports to demanding deadlines.
-This is something you’ll be tested on as part of the recruitment process.

 Supporting you to grow